Youngposeidon/Wordle/README.md

 # Wordle
-Wordle solving logic from TRU physics coding challenge that has been updated
+Wordle solving logic from TRU physics coding challenge that has been updated.